thelia-modules/AdminOrderCreation/Readme.md

 Author: Gilles Bourgeat <gilles.bourgeat@gmail.com>

-* odule for generate an order from the back office
+A module to create orders from the Thelia back-office.

 ## Compatibility